Menu bar clipboard, minus the cloud.

 Built for the copy-paste loop you actually repeat all day

-No cloud Clipboard history stays on your Mac.
+Fully local Clipboard history stays on your Mac with no network dependency.

 No telemetry No analytics, no crash SDK, no third-party dependencies.